 a) The COVID Mitigation plan is meant to be a guide to help Managers respond to the most common situations we encounter regarding the pandemic.
 Regarding the people served by Favarh, the mitigation plan is not meant to and should never supersede an individual's Plan of Care or physician's orders.
 Further, Favarh nurses can make decisions for the residents/participants who they are familiar with and who may have a unique COVID-related scenario that is not explicitly covered by our mitigation plan or whose particular circumstances warrant a different approach.
-Exceptions should be reviewed with the relevant department director(s) and the executive director (a text is the best way to do this quickly) because exceptions may have program and safety implications beyond the individual's exception circumstances.
+Exceptions should be reviewed with the relevant department director(s) and the executive director because exceptions may have program and safety implications beyond the individual's exception circumstances.